-A rapid antigen test is suitable for diagnosing infections in care settings, like GP surgeries and out-of-hours services.
+A rapid antigen test is suitable for diagnosing infections in care settings, such as emergency departments and out-of-hours services.
 It directly detects the presence or absence of an antigen.
 This is different to other investigations that detect antibodies which take longer for the body to produce.

 Common examples include tests for:

 The main advantage of an antigen test over an antibody test is that the foreign antigen is present right away.
 In contrast it can take time to develop antibodies after infection begins.
 False positive antigen tests (where the test is positive but the person doesn't actually have the infection) are unusual - false negative tests are more common, particularly if the swab-taking technique was not very good.

 Some tests can be done at home, for example a lateral flow test for COVID-19, whereas others need to be sent off to a lab, such as the polymerase chain reaction (PCR) test for COVID-19.